Adult Formation

 What is Formation?

-Formation is our primary vehicle for growing in the knowledge and love of God.
+Formation is a means of drawing ever closer to the God who loved us first.
 Formation classes meet every Sunday at 9:15 a.m. upstairs for a time of discussion, reflection on scripture. and prayer.
 Formation is led by a priest or other qualified instructor, and is broken up into a number of series throughout the year.

 Along with our Sunday morning offerings, St. Mark’s hosts a number of other formation groups throughout the week.